 Old Town Square – One of the most visited attractions in all of Prague is the Astronomical Clock located in the Old Town Hall.
 The clock is actually located at the end of a row of houses that have been standing for the last several hundred years.
 In fact, work first began on the entire structure all the way back in 1338.

-Charles Bridge – Probably every visitor of Prague must see Charles Bridge.
-Best time to experience walling, strolling over bridge it’s at dawn, although a romantic walk through the impressively lit streets of Prague by night is nice too.
-30 statues that line that bridge, view over Prague Caste and river makes it unforgettable experience.
+Charles Bridge – Every visitor of Prague should see Charles Bridge.
+The best time to experience strolling over the bridge is at dawn, although a romantic walk through the impressively lit streets of Prague by night is nice too.
+30 statues line that bridge, and the view over Prague Caste and river makes it unforgettable experience.

 Prague Castle – No matter how many times you’ve been to Prague Castle, there is always some new detail that jumps out at you.
-A questionable legend says that alchemists lived in those cute little houses on Golden Lane; what’s more certain is that goldsmiths and later Franz Kafka were residents.
+A legend says that alchemists lived in those cute little houses on Golden Lane; what’s more certain is that goldsmiths (and later, Franz Kafka) were residents.

 A city on a river – Undulating topography gives Prague its inimitable

 beauty and its stunning panoramic views.
 Prague’s many hills provide some stunning vistas.
 The River Vltava flows through Prague for 31km and created some interesting places in Prague, such as islands and meanders, providing many idyllic scenes.